Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Mode Coupling in Random Waveguides

 where $x_0\in (0,d)$.
-The meaning of the bounds $S$ and $\xi$ is that the source does not excite the high evanescent modes nor the low radiating and evanescent modes.
-However, $S$ can be arbitrarily large and $\xi$ arbitrarily small, so that $\Psi(t,x)\simeq f(t)\delta(x-x_0)$ models a source profile closed to a point source emitting a signal $f(t)$.
+The meaning of the bound $\xi$ is that the source does not excite the high evanescent modes nor the low radiating and evanescent modes.
+However, $\xi$ can be arbitrarily small, so that $\Psi(t,x)\simeq f(t)\delta(x-x_0)$ models a source profile closed to a point source emitting a signal $f(t)$.
+Let us note that $\xi$ is introduced for technical reasons as explain in Section \ref{sect1P2} and Section \ref{couplemodeeq}.

-Let us note that $\xi$ is introduced for technical reasons as explain in Section \ref{couplemodeeq}.
-Moreover, let us remark that the bound $S$ has been introduced so that $\widehat{\Psi}(\omega,.)$ belongs to $H=L^2(0,+\infty)$.
-This requirement is used to determine the expression of the pressure field entering the perturbed section of the waveguide using a coefficient identification allowed by the spectral decomposition of the Pekeris operator \eqref{pekerisop} in $H$.
 The source term \eqref {sourcetermP2} implies the following jump conditions for the pressure field across the plane $z=L_S$ \cite{book,gomez2},

 so that the pressure field $\widehat{p}(\omega,z,x)$ for $z\in(L_S,0]$ is given by

 and where